xergiof/wp-gulp-base/README.md

 # wp-gulp-base
-Boiler plate for gulp and wordpress theme developing
+Boiler plate for gulp and wordpress theme developement